drbh/simd-alphatensor-rs/README.md

     // we inline all of our multiplication steps in as few fixed sized
     // 512-bit SIMD vector with 16 elements of type i32.
-    // we dont always need all of the elements but in this impl we skipped
+    // we don't always need all of the elements but in this impl we skipped
     // dynamically resizing the vector.
     let lefts = [i32x16::from([
         (a21 - a22),